 In this carefully organized session led by Pete "Dr. Banjo" Wernick, a professional bluegrass band plays a repertoire of seventeen classic songs and instrumentals, providing rhythm backup in key spots so you can try your hand at taking a solo.
 Each song is played at a slow-to-moderate tempo, so it's easy to play along with the band.

 You'll learn the ins and outs of jamming: backup basics, playing the melody, using a capo, essential jam etiquette and even what to do if you get in a musical "train wreck."
+And as in the other two Pete Wernick Jam videos, there is an inset of the guitar player's hands to show the chords played.

 The following songs are playing in a variety of keys, to give you the full range of playing experience: